 You can also search Discover from off campus without logging in, but that restricts you from seeing all search results.
 It's best to login for an optimal search experience.
 When you open Discover from off campus, you'll notice a message/link across the top of the screen that reads "Hello, Guest.
 You can see partial results here, but you must login for full access."
 Clicking on that link opens a page prompting you to login using your Mount Holyoke username and password.

 Some databases don't contain online copies (full text) of the publications that they index, just searchable citations describing the articles, books, and other materials they track to help you identify those that are relevant to your topic.
-Some databases are a mix of citation only and linked full text content.
-For the citation only results, you must take additional steps to get a copy of any articles or books you wish to read.
-However, many of these databases have tools that allow you to limit your search results to only online articles, books, and other materials.
-Examples of how this works in some commonly used databases:
+Some databases are a mix of citation-only and linked full text content.
+For the citation-only results, you must take additional steps to get a copy of any articles or books you wish to read.
+See the InterLibrary Loan section of this guide (below) to get instructions for how to request books/articles that aren't readily available in full-text.
+Many databases have tools that allow you to limit your search results to only online articles, books, and other materials.
+Below are examples of how this works in some commonly used databases.

 After you run a search in Discover, you'll notice that the results page has a Refine Results sidebar with a Limit To section.
 Select the "Full Text Available Online" option to limit your search results to only those articles, books, and other materials that are available online.

 Note that even after selecting "Full Text Available Online" some results will show a PDF or other link to the item, while others will still show an "MH Links Options to get item" button.
 If you click on any of the MH Links buttons, the MH Links window that opens should show MHC Online Options (other databases to which MHC subscribes that do have the online version of the item).